1983 Orly Airport attack: Attack

 The bomb exploded inside a suitcase at the Turkish Airlines check-in desk in the airport's south terminal, sending flames through the crowd of passengers checking in for a flight to Istanbul.
 The bomb consisted of a half kilogram of Semtex plastic explosives connected to three portable gas bottles (which caused the extensive burns on the victims).

 Three people were killed immediately in the blast and another five died in hospital.
 Four of the victims were French, two were Turkish, one was Greek-American, and one was Swedish.
 The death toll made the Orly bombing the bloodiest attack in France since the end of the Algerian War in 1962.
 The dead included one child.
 The dual national was identified as Anthony Peter Schultze, who was studying in Paris and came to the airport to see off his Turkish fiancée.
 She was out of the check-in area when the bomb exploded, and was uninjured.

 ASALA claimed responsibility for the attack.

 French Prime Minister Pierre Mauroy came to the airport and condemned the attack, promising to find and punish the perpetrators.
 Later he visited the hospital where the most seriously injured were being treated.
 French President François Mitterrand visited some of the hospitalized victims and condemned the attack, calling it a "crime for crime's sake".

+Ilter Turkmen, then Foreign Minister of Turkey, stated that Armenian organizations were distorting history and seeking justification for their bloody actions against Turkey, while showing the most terrible example of genocide.
+Turkmen said that "those who support or tolerate terrorism should see that they also cause harm to themselves."

 The Orly bombing came five days before the second Armenian World Congress was due to open at Lausanne.
 According to Markar Melkonian, brother of ASALA member Monte Melkonian, the real reason for the bombing was to discredit the Armenian World Congress, since ASALA leader Hagop Hagopian felt it would benefit a rival Armenian group in France.